Symbolic Algorithms for Qualitative Analysis of Markov Decision Processes with B\"uchi Objectives: Introduction

 {\bf Previous results.} The qualitative analysis for MDPs with parity objectives is achieved by iteratively applying solutions of the qualitative analysis of MDPs with B\"uchi objectives~\cite{CY95,luca-thesis,CJH04}.
 The qualitative analysis of an MDP with a parity objective with $d$ priorities can be achieved by $O(d)$ calls to an algorithm for qualitative analysis of MDPs with B\"uchi objectives, and hence we focus on the qualitative analysis of MDPs with B\"uchi objectives.
 The classical algorithm for qualitative analysis for MDPs with B\"uchi objectives works in $O(n \cdot m)$ time, where $n$ is the number of states, and $m$ is the number of edges of the MDP~\cite{CY95,luca-thesis}.
 The classical algorithm can be implemented symbolically, and it takes at most $O(n^2)$ symbolic steps.
 An improved algorithm for the problem was given in~\cite{CJH03} that works in $O(m \cdot \sqrt{m})$ time.
 The algorithm of~\cite{CJH03} crucially depends on maintaining the same number of edges in certain forward searches.
 Thus the algorithm needs to explore edges of the graph explicitly and is inherently non-symbolic.
+A recent $O(m\cdot n^{2/3})$ time algorithm for the problem was given in~\cite{CMoH11}; however the algorithm requires the dynamic-tree data structure of Sleator-Tarjan~\cite{SleatorTarjan}, and such data structures cannot be implemented symbollically.
 In the literature, there is no symbolic subquadratic algorithm for qualitative analysis of MDPs with B\"uchi objectives.